iArcanic/im-cw1/report/gaming-db-report.md

 ## 2.2 Manager dashboard

 The manager dashboard, similar to the player dashboard, provides business-specific analytics and useful performance statistics across aspects of the gaming platform.
 It means that managers or any administrative roles can make well-informed data-driven decisions that may commercially impact the business.
 Such information present on the dashboard includes information on all players – their account details and game/in-game balances.

-The supporting view for this is as follows:

 ```sql
 CREATE VIEW EmployeeSchema.ManagerDashboard AS